Deciding polyhedrality of spectrahedra: The algorithm

 \subsection{A word about complexity}

-Although calculating the joint invariant subspace of a matrix map can be done in polynomial time, the transformation to an unital matrix map is more involved.
+Calculating the joint invariant subspace of a matrix map by way of Theorem~\ref{thm:calc_example} requires the generation of two generic points.
+In practice picking random points works very well but it is not guaranteed to give generic points.
+Alternatively Theorem~\ref{thm:inv_spc} can be used to compute the joint invariant subspace $\invSpc_{ij}$ of $A_i$ and $A_j$ for all $i < j$ and then take $\invSpc = \bigcap_{ij} \invSpc_{ij}$.
+Either way, calculating the joint invariant subspace of a matrix map can be done in polynomial time.
+The transformation of $A(\x)$ to an unital matrix map is more involved.
 The following example, adapted from \cite[Example~23]{ramana97}, shows that any such procedure may involve numbers with doubly-exponential bit complexity.

 \begin{example} Consider the family of spectrahedral cones

 for $i = 0,\dots,d-1$.
 The intersection $S = S_0 \cap S_1 \cap \cdots \cap S_{d-1}$ is strictly contained in the cone $\{\x \in \R^{d+1} : x_i \ge 2^{2^{i-1}} x_0\}$.
 Denote by $A(\x)$ the matrix map for $S$.
 Now assume that $B(\x)$ is a matrix map for $S$ such that $B(\p) = \id$ for some $\p \in \int S$.
 Then $B(\x) = UL\,A(\x)\,(UL)^T$ where $L$ is the Cholesky inverse of $A(\p)$ and $U$ is an orthogonal matrix.
 Denote by $\mathbf{l} = (QL)_1$ the first column of $QL$.
 From the definition of the Cholesky decomposition we infer that $0 < \|\mathbf{l} \|^2 = L^2_{11} = \frac{1}{\p_n}$ has doubly-exponential bit complexity and hence for $\q = (1,0,\dots,0)$, we have that $B(\q) = \mathbf{l}\mathbf{l}^T$ has doubly-exponential bit complexity. $\diamond$ \end{example}